mprinc/TypeScript-Handbook/pages/Generics.md

 }
 ```

-When we do, the compiler will give us an error that we're using the `.length` member of `arg`, but nowhere have we said that `arg` has this member.
+When we do, the compiler will give us an error that we're using the `.length` member of `arg`, but <span class='important'>nowhere have we said that `arg` has this member</span>.
-Remember, we said earlier that these type variables stand in for any and all types, so someone using this function could have passed in a `number` instead, which does not have a `.length` member.
+Remember, we said earlier that <span class='definition'>these type variables stand in for any and all types</span>, so someone using this function <span class='important'>could have passed in a `number` instead, which does not have a `.length` member</span>.

-Let's say that we've actually intended this function to work on arrays of `T` rather than `T` directly.
+Let's say that we've actually intended this function to work on <span class='important'>arrays of `T` rather than `T` directly</span>.
 Since we're working with arrays, the `.length` member should be available.
 We can describe this just like we would create arrays of other types:

 ```ts